 02 of 10

 "Green is one of my favorite colors to use because it plays well with so many other colors.
 It is, after all, one of nature’s neutrals," says interior designer Janet Lorusso.
 A pale green like this pairs beautiful with other light neutrals such as beige and taupe, but looks equally as stunning against deep, dark jewel tones.

 Dustier tones are a great option when you want to use color, but prefer the subdued nature of neutrals.
 Adding a hazy finish over any hue, such as Garden Safe from EasyCare Paint, instantly gives it a sophisticated twist and makes it more complementary to a variety of palettes.

 Alice Chiu, the principal interior designer at Miss Alice Designs, appreciates the calming presence that this color brings into a room.
-"It is a beautiful shade of bluish-green that is peaceful and relaxing, perfect for a bedroom," she says. "aliWith the craziness and chaos of the external world, it is a soothing color to unwind to after a long day at work.
+"It is a beautiful shade of bluish-green that is peaceful and relaxing, perfect for a bedroom," she says.
+"With the craziness and chaos in the world, it is a soothing color to unwind to after a long day at work.
 It can also make a small space appear larger because it naturally brightens up a room with its vibrancy.
-It is like being in the middle of an expansive sparkling ocean."Continue to 5 of 9 below.
+It is like being in the middle of an expansive sparkling ocean."Continue to 5 of 10 below.